oblador/react-native-vector-icons/README.md

 ### Custom Fonts

-#### `createIconSet(glyphMap, fontFamily)`
+#### `createIconSet(glyphMap, fontFamily[, fontFile])`
 Returns your own custom font based on the `glyphMap` where the key is the icon name and the value is either a UTF-8 character or it's character code. `fontFamily` is the name of the font **NOT** the filename.
 Open the font in Font Book.app or similar to learn the name.
+Optionally pass the third `fontFile` argument for android support, it should be a path to the font file in you asset folder.

 ```js
 var { createIconSet } = require('react-native-vector-icons');